December 5, 2016

 Energy Recovery Ventilator

 Adding an energy recovery ventilator system to your HVAC system can take care of both of these issues.
 The ERV system can exchange the stale air with fresh air, conditioning it first to match the indoor temperature of the house.
 In the summer the system is pre-cooling and dehumidifying outside air as it is brought into your home.
 The opposite happens in the colder months when the system warms the air and humidifies it.
 This leaves you with a comfortable indoor environment that is infused with fresh air.

 Reducing Energy Costs

-The ERV system is integrated into your home’s existing duct work so that fresh air is delivered to every room in home.
+The ERV system is integrated into your home’s existing ductwork so that fresh air is delivered to every room in the home.
 Once installed, its functions can be controlled by a digital thermostat and set to turn on and off with your HVAC system.

 St. Louis HVAC Company

-Talk to Scott-Lee Heating Company to see if a ERV system is a good fit for your home.
+Talk to Scott-Lee Heating Company to see if an ERV system is a good fit for your home.
 Call us at (314) 200-0788.